 - Fresh Herbs.
 This is a true adult move.
 Set down the dried and embrace the fresh.
 This mac and cheese is worth it.
 You’ll thank yourself with every bite.

 - Good-Quality Pasta.
 Do not skimp here.
 Like the cheese, good-quality pasta makes an enormous difference.
 Purchase a well-made brand and don’t overcook it.
+Looking for the same goodness sans pasta?
+Check out my Cauliflower Mac and Cheese.

 - Use Milk to Reach Your Desired Level of Indulgence.
 I’ve made this recipe with both whole milk and 2% milk and found both to be excellent choices.
 If you want to make your mac and cheese over-the-top rich (you are the grown up after all!), you can use half-and-half, though we still found it delightfully creamy and cheesy with the lighter option.